JLLormeau/dynatrace_template_fr/README.md

 Latest update : 2023/01/09

 NEW : `SLO Simply Smarter` & `SLO Resource Optimization`
- - for more detail click [here](https://github.com/dynatrace-ace-services/slo-simply-smarter/blob/main/README.md)
+ - for more detail to the installation and update click [here](https://github.com/dynatrace-ace-services/slo-simply-smarter/blob/main/README.md)

 A set of dashboards from beginners to experts, designed to show the main KPI of your applications and services filtered on the management zone.